-Prospective students frequently inquire about minimum GRE and GPAs.
+Prospective students frequently inquire about minimum GPAs.
 NU’s applicant review process is holistic and integrative in nature.
-While GPA (overall, major, and CSD/Post Bac GPA) and GRE scores are certainly very important, they do not tell the whole story of “who” a student is and what his/her strengths and interests may be.
-As such, GRE and GPA statistics do not speak to the actual application evaluation process for an individual applicant.
+While GPA (overall, major, and CSD/Post Bac GPA) is certainly very important, it does not tell the whole story of “who” a student is and what his/her strengths and interests may be.
+As such, GPA statistics do not speak to the actual application evaluation process for an individual applicant.

 We are looking for exceptional students who have demonstrated strengths both in and out of the classroom.
 We look for a strong, well-written responses to the essay prompts and demonstration of a variety of volunteer or paid experiences.
 These experiences may include working in faculty labs, assisting on faculty projects, volunteering for student or community groups, or working to put oneself through school.
 Additionally, we expect strong letters of recommendation from faculty who know the applicant well.
 Three recommendations are required, and it is strongly suggested that at least two of these be faculty recommendations.

 We strongly recommend you allow ample time to complete your essay responses.
 Thoughtful, well-constructed responses take time to craft and edit.
 Consider asking a trusted advisor (not a friend or family member) to provide honest feedback regarding your essay responses.
 In addition to reading for clarity and checking for errors, ask your reader for feedback regarding the tenor of your responses.
 There is a fine line between appropriate sharing and over-sharing.

 If you have experienced challenges that have impacted your grades during your school career, we advise you to address this in one of your responses.